Battle of Elixheim: Prelude

-On the eve of the Battle of Elixheim, 17 July 1705, Dutch troops, consisting of 22 battalions and 30 squadrons, under Noyelles, Hompesch and Scholten attacked the castle of :nl:Wange that protected a bridge across the Gete river and a part of the Lines of Brabant.
-In two columns, the Dutch marched forward.
+On the eve of the Battle of Elixheim, 17 July 1705, Allied troops, consisting of 22 battalions and 30 squadrons, under Noyelles, Hompesch and Scholten attacked the castle of Wange that protected a bridge across the Gete river and a part of the Lines of Brabant.
+In two columns, the Allies marched forward.
 Both columns were preceded by a detachment of grenadiers.
 The attack on the castle itself was to be carried out by the left column, at a stone bridge over the Geete, close to the village of Nederhespen.
 Sixty experienced grenadiers were ordered to take control of the Geete crossing point.
 They then had to break through the French lines through a flank attack and wait for reinforcements.
 The cavalry of the right column had the task of routing the enemy dragoons at Orsmael.
 16 June at 9 pm, the advance had begun.
 However, due to various complications, it would take until 4am the next day for the first troops to arrive at the river.
 Nevertheless, the attack went smoothly.
 Poor reconnaissance by the French meant that the French had been unaware of the Dutch advance.
 The castle, occupied by 30 French soldiers, was quickly taken and the French lines also offered little resistance.
 Noyelles' right-wing column broke through the lines at Over- and Nederhespen without a fight.